mbask/fertplan/README.md

 | 17                      |
 | 18                      |

-  - **Texture**, soil texture, one of Clayey, Loam, Sandy.
+  - **Texture**, soil texture, one of ‘Clayey’, ‘Loam’, ‘Sandy’.
 Soil texture enters in several flows of the nitrogen balance.

-  - **Drainage rate**, it contributes to **\(f_{N,d}\)** component, can be one of No drainage, Slow, Normal, Fast.
+  - **Drainage rate**, it contributes to **\(f_{N,d}\)** component, can be one of ‘No drainage’, ‘Slow’, ‘Normal’, ‘Fast’.
 Drainage rate is looked up in table 4 (page 23) of *guidelines* together with soil texture.

 Environmental and crop-related variables include: